SketchConnect/sketch-connect/README.md

     - Streamlined the game flow by implementing session start, turn-based navigation, dynamic game lobby / drawing page components, and introduced loading states to facilitate smooth transitions.
     - Employed the react-share library to seamlessly integrate social media platforms, providing direct sharing functionality of their final combined creation, encouraging game engagement and team accomplishment.
 -   [Vishal Desh](https://github.com/VDeshh)
+    - Created HTML 5 Canvas in react scaled according to the device's pixel ratio and added several state variables to handle different functionalities such as brush color, size, erasing, and exporting.
+    - Development of the frontend User interface and assisted in design
+    - Worked on overlapping the images initially by stripping the images from the bucket and overlaying it on canvas which was then changed by the team to render outside the canvas boundaries.
+    - Made API calls from individual quadrants to store into google cloud bucket and fetched from the same for image stripping.
+    - Assisted in writing redux calls for adding session to player object in the front end.
+    - Added Styling and coordinate mapping for canvas.

 ## Pull Requests